-1) Underway Data: Continuous near surface measurements of temperature and salinity were recorded from seawater pumped through the ship's uncontaminated seawater system.
+1) Underway Data: Continuous near surface measurements of temperature, salinity and in vivo chlorophyll fluorescence were recorded from seawater pumped through the ship's uncontaminated seawater system.
 Water was drawn from a depth of approximately 3 meters.
-The data were logged in one-minute averages using a Sea-Bird Electronics, Inc., SBE-21 Thermosalinograph.
+The data were logged in one-minute averages using a Sea-Bird Electronics, Inc., SBE 45 MicroTSG Thermosalinograph and a Wetlabs Wetstar fluorometer.

-2) ADCP: Continuous profiles of ocean currents and acoustic backscatter between 20 and 500 meters deep were measured along the shiptrack from a hull-mounted 150 kHz Acoustic Doppler Current Profiler (ADCP).
+2) ADCP.
+Continuous profiles of ocean currents and acoustic backscatter between 20 and 500 meters deep were measured along the shiptrack from a hull-mounted 150 kHz Acoustic Doppler Current Profiler (ADCP).
 The ADCP data were averaged over 3-minute intervals.
 Sixty 8-meter depth bins were recorded.
 (T. Chereskin, SIO)